 Submitter Submission point Submitter's requests Officers' recommendation and response AND Include the following notification note: Resource consent applications under this Rule will be notified to tangata whenua.
 Officers note that all matters identified by the submitter would be considered through the consenting process with Policies 1 to 21, 22, 40, 41, 42, 44 and 49 being given effect to.
 In particular, Policy 16 [Relationship with tangata whenua] will provide protections for areas of concern identified by the submitter.
 In relation to notification requirements proposed by the submitter, officers note that the Plan is not intended to provide the operational detail for implementing every aspect of the Plan.
 Such detail is more appropriately included in the Council's standard operating procedures and or Mana Whakahono a Rohe agreements.
-In relation to notification requirements, the submitter (and others) has highlighted an issue with the notification requirements in the Plan which in turn raises issues with notification requirements in the RMA being regiularly changed.
+In relation to notification requirements, the submitter (and others) has highlighted an issue with the notification requirements in the Plan which in turn raises issues with notification requirements in the RMA being regularly changed.
 Officers note that, over time the notification requirements identified in the Plan may become misleading and outdated following changes to RMA.
-Consequently, officers recommend to amend the heading throughout the rules section to refer only to "matters of control/discretion".
-Officers note recommendations to delete such notification requirements from the Plan and note that the relevant notification requirements are set out in sections 95A to 95G of the RMA.
-Rule 58 - Introductio n of exotic plant S 29 - Department of 1103 Support Accept Conservation Retain Rule 58 of the Plan as notified.
+Consequently, officers recommend amending the heading throughout the rules section to refer only to "matters of control/discretion" and deleting any references to consenting notification requirements in the rules (noting that the relevant notification requirements are set out in sections 95A to 95G of the RMA).
+Rule 58 - Introductio n of exotic plan ts 29 - Department of 1103 Support Accept Conservation Retain Rule 58 of the Plan as notified.
 Support noted.
 Rule 58 is retained as notified.
-43 - Royal Forest and Bird Protection Society 1104 Support Accept Retain Rule 58 of the Plan as notified.
+43 - Royal Forest 1104 Support Accept and Bird Protection Society Retain Rule 58 of the Plan as notified.
 Support noted.
 Rule 58 is retained as notified.
 58 - Te Atiawa 1105 Other No relief necessary Seek discussion with the Taranaki Regional Council with respect to the purpose of allowing the introduction of exotic plants into the coastal marine area.
 Comments noted.
-Officers note that the Rule framework recognises that the introduction of exotic plants into the coastal marine area would not generally Further submissions - Ngāti Mutunga (40) Te Rūnanga o Support be acceptable.
+Officers note that the Rule framework recognises that the introduction of exotic plants into the coastal marine area would not generally Further submissions - Te Rūnanga o Ngāti Mutunga (40) Support be acceptable.
 Hence, the activity can only be authorised through the consenting process as a Discretionary Activity or a Non-complying Activity (depending upon the coastal marine area where the activity is proposed to occur).